-The game begins with the player placing his or her bet on the online Blackjack table.
+The game begins with the player placing his or her bet on the virtual Blackjack table.
 In the online game, this can be done by simply clicking on the virtual chips and placing them on the betting area.
 This first bet can be any size up to the maximum table limit.

 Each card is worth a certain number of points.
-All cards 2 through to 10 are worth the point value displayed on the card.
-The Jack, Queen and King are worth 10 points and the ace is worth 1 point or 11 points depending on what the hand requires.
+All cards 2 through to 10 are worth the point value displayed.
+The Jack, Queen and King are worth 10 points, and the Ace is worth 1 point or 11 points depending on what the hand requires.

 Players have a series of moves available to them in game once they have received their cards.
 These moves follow a sequential order.

 - A player can be satisfied with their hand value and stand.